Dog-eared smile tucked in

 A fire for something

 Lightening another soul’s nightmare.

-Poe, like many of us could not see the possibilities beyond his circumstances.
+Poe, like many of us, could not see the possibilities beyond his circumstances.
 I tell you the truth, not even death can stop us!
-Jesus’ enemies thought they had cut off the head and that the disciples would fall apart.
+Jesus’ enemies thought that by cutting off the head the disciples would fall apart.
 They were almost right, the disciples could not see past their fears or the grave.
 But, when Jesus arose and continued ministering and preparing the disciples, this band of rag-a-muffins became a powerhouse of restoration to the sick, poor, lost, hungry and all those whose circumstances seemed impossible!
 So, don’t think for a second that what you are experiencing is beyond hope.